Ines Papert

-Ines Papert (born 5 April 1974) is a German alpine climber, and a world champion ice and mixed climber best known for her ice climbing competition awards and difficult alpine ascents.
+Ines Papert (born 5 April 1974) is a German alpine climber, and a world champion ice and mixed climber best known for her competition ice climbing awards and difficult alpine ascents.
 She has made a number of first ascents and has broken difficulty grade milestones for female climbers.

 Early life

 Ines Papert grew up in the northern Saxon town of Bad Düben, Germany.
 She comes from a musical family and plays piano and saxophone.
 After completing her education as a physiotherapist, Papert left her home in Saxony, Germany in 1993 and moved to Berchtesgaden, Bavaria in the Alps.
 It was only there that she discovered her interest in the mountains.
 She began to learn about hiking, biking, and skiing before moving on to mountain climbing.
 Her first major mountain climb was in 1996 on Watzmann (2713m), which is the highest peak which is entirely within Germany.

 Climbing career

 In 2006, she won the overall Ice Climbing World Cup, and over the years she won the world cup three more times.
 On 13 November 2013 she made the first ascent of Likhu Chuli (6719m) in Nepal and reached the summit by herself.
 Ines was the first woman to climb the mixed climbing grade of M11.